Nick Webb (boxer): Webb vs. Healey, Whitaker

-On 11 October 2019, the eight heavyweight fighters who would go head to head in Ultimate Boxxer 6 tournament on 13 December were been confirmed, with the event taking place at Manchester's Altrincham Ice Dome and televised live on BT Sport 1, BoxNation and BT Sport YouTube.
+On 11 October 2019, the eight heavyweight fighters who would go head to head in Ultimate Boxxer 6 tournament on 13 December were confirmed, with the event taking place at Manchester's Altrincham Ice Dome and televised live on BT Sport 1, BoxNation and BT Sport YouTube.
 Webb was revealed as one of the eight, including Sean Turner, Mark Bennett, Jonathan Palata, Josh Sandland, Jay McFarlane, Kamil Sokołowski and Chris Healey.
 On 29 November, Webb drew to face Chris Healey (8–6–2), and had expressed his desire to avenge his loss to Sokołowski, however, Sokołowski refused to put too much stock in the past encounter.

 On 13 December, Webb defeated his first opponent, former foe Chris Healey, via split decision.
 After three-rounds of boxing, two judges scored the bout 29–28 in favour of Webb while the third judge scored it 29–28 to Healey.
 Webb's second fight of the night came against Danny Whitaker, with Webb securing a stoppage victory with seconds remaining in the opening round.
 A right uppercut followed by a left hook dropped the hurt Whittaker, and as he tottered back to the ropes, which resulted in referee John Latham calling a halt to the contest.

 Webb vs. Bennett

 In the finale of the tournament, Webb defeated Mark Bennett via unanimous decision with all three judges scoring the bout 30–27 to Webb, who additionally received grand money prize and the Golden Robe.
 Commenting on the victory, Webb said: "It's been a tough tough year for me, my family, my fiancé, but this makes it all worthwhile.
-I’m lost for words.
+I'm lost for words.
 I've been through it all – to hell and back but to win the Golden Robe is amazing."